Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 Bear with me, as this might sound a bit hippie-dippy at first.

-To inspire others, one has to inspire themselves.
+To inspire others, one has to motivate themselves.
 And you do this more often than you think.

 As developers, we write fantastic code and often are surprised by the cool thing we just created by typing code on a computer!
 That right there is an inspiration.
 You can take that feeling and write about your achievement.

-Another way to go about this is to distance yourself from all distractions and just read some articles or listen to music.
+Another way to do this is to distance yourself from all distractions and just read some articles or listen to music.
 My brain goes wild in sessions like that, sparking inspiration after inspiration on what would make a superb article.

 And that brings me to the last point: